Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 Too Cool T-shirt Quilts uses 11 to 12 stitches per inch.
 We have more stitching on one block than Campus Quilts has in their entire quilt.

 Campus Quilts matches their thread color to their backing material.
 When a quilter matches thread color with the backing material they do it to hide or play down the quilting.
 And since Campus Quilts does not emphasize their quilting, this makes sense.

 The problem with matching the quilting thread to the backing color is that if a dark backing color is used, the stitching will be too dark on the front of the quilt.

-The advantage to using a light-colored thread is that the contrast between the backing material color and the thread emphasizes the quilting.
+The advantage to using a lighter-colored thread is that the contrast between the backing material color and the thread emphasizes the quilting.
 Because of the contrast and unique quilting the back of our quilts are just as cool as the front!

 When we tore apart that Campus Quilt for our customer, we immediately knew that the thread they used was rayon.
 The thread just frayed and fell apart.
 The advantage of rayon is that it is soft and inexpensive.
-The disadvantage is that it is often not colorfast,.
+The disadvantage is that it is often not colorfast.
 Nor is it as strong or durable as polyester and cotton threads.

 Too Cool T-shirt Quilts uses cotton or cotton-wrapped polyester threads.
 These threads are durable, strong and colorfast and yes, more expensive.

 Quilting is the key component in what makes a quilt a quilt.
 It's what attaches the three layers together.
 We want to make sure your quilt will last forever, but that it's also dynamic and interesting to look at.
 When taking all of that into account, why wouldn't you want the back of your T-shirt quilt to be interesting and as individual as the front of your quilt?